baloghe/webapps/README.md

 <li>once clock reaches 0 a new question+hint set is shown on the screen</li>
 </ul>
 <h3>Composite components</h3>
+<p>Pointing towards online multiplayer games, our aim here is to find ways to control certain aspects from server-side whereas most of the rendering and animation is done locally.</p>
 <p><strong>custcomp1:</strong> my first composite component, actually an extension of Primefaces' DefaultTagCloud along with its renderer:<ul>
 <li><code>DefaultTagCloudItem</code> is extended with new attributes for font family, font style, color and text transformation</li>
 <li><code>TagCloudRenderer.encodeMarkup()</code> is overwritten based on <a href="https://jar-download.com/artifacts/org.primefaces/primefaces/6.2/source-code/org/primefaces/component/tagcloud/TagCloudRenderer.java"> v6.2 source </a> in that it surrounds the label with a <code>span</code> tag and provides CSS class names based on <code>DefaultTagCloudItem</code> attributes.</li>